Tuege/ProjektBLU/README.txt

 # ProjektBLU
-This repository contains all necessary content to get you started with your BLU!
+This repository contains all necessary content to get you started with your BLU board or make your own!